antimatter-dimensions/notations/README.md

 }
 ```

-You can also extend existing notations (like `CancerNotation` does) and override
+You can also extend existing notations (like `EmojiNotation` does) and override
 other methods, but this is a more advanced case which you can figure out by
 looking at the source code of existing notations.